 In a medium bowl, sift together flour, baking powder, and salt.
-In a small bowl, combine milk and vanilla.
-Add 1⁄3 flour mixture alternately with 1⁄3 milk mixture, beating just until smooth, scraping bowl occasionally.
+In a small bowl, combine the milk and vanilla.
+Add one-third of the flour mixture alternately with one-third of the milk mixture, beating just until smooth, scraping the bowl occasionally.
 Be careful not to overmix.
 The dough will be soft and sticky.

 6 cups blackberries, divided